Right Beside You (Sophie B. Hawkins song): Music video

-The song's accompanying music video was directed by Albert Watson, with Tony Phillips as the director of photography and Craig Fanning as executive producer.
+The music video for "Right Beside You" was directed by Albert Watson, with Tony Phillips as the director of photography and Craig Fanning as executive producer.
 Before the shoot, Hawkins was learning horseback riding and one of her managers suggested she ride a horse in the upcoming video.
 Watson liked the idea and felt the song's sound suited a beach setting for the video.
 The video was shot on a beach near Sag Harbor, New York, in the summer of 1994 during stormy conditions.
+"Right Beside You" was later made available on Hawkins official YouTube channel in 2009, having generated more than 11 million views as of May 2025.